Great British Railways: Fears planned rail body could be axed

 "If we get the investment we will see a better railway.
 I 100% believe that.
 [If] we get that commitment, we can deliver."

-Will Rodgers, managing director of East Midlands Railway and chair of the Rail Forum, said: "I've not heard anything concrete about the state of the GBR bid… but what I do know is that GBR is important to the future.
+Will Rogers, managing director of East Midlands Railway and chair of the Rail Forum, said: "I've not heard anything concrete about the state of the GBR bid… but what I do know is that GBR is important to the future.

 "As we look forward I think reform is still very much on the agenda and GBR forms an important part of that reform.